chris576/BrainfuckInterpreter/README.md

 * `[` starts the loop.
 * `]` ends the loop.
 * `;` divides the loop between header and body.
-* `3*,;` Could be an example for the header section.
-The loop will be executed three times to the users input.
+* `>++.;` Could be an example for the header section.
+The loop will be executed 2 times plus the value of the left cell.
 * `<.>+` In any run of the loop:
   * The pointer is moved to right.
   * Output of the current value.